tuftsceeo/IoT/README.md

   Update finds the newest version of all packages while upgrade installs these new versions so it's simple to do update first, then upgrade.

+  To do anything with your brick, you must ssh into your brick with the following information.
+    Username: robot
+    Password: maker

+  Or in other words, type 'ssh robot@yourRobot'sIP' and when prompted for a password, type maker, then press the Enter key.

   To update type in the following line in your terminal:
   - sudo apt-get update